 The majesty of Oregon's 362-mile coastline unfolds around every bend along the Oregon Coast Trail, also known as the OCT.
 Hikers cross sandy beaches, meander through forest-shaded corridors, traverse majestic headlands and pass through 28 coastal towns.

 Most of the route is on the beach, although some segments wind through state parks or public lands.
 Generous landowners provide trail easements for portions of trail on private property.
 About 10 percent of the trail is on the shoulders of U.S. 101, county roads and city streets.

 Hiker/Biker campsites are at nearly every state park on the coast.
 The tent sites are first-come, first served and are near water, restrooms and showers.
 Visit Find a Park for locations and cost.
 Camping may also be available at parks managed by other agencies.
-NOTE: Hiker/Biker sites are closed summer 2020.
-See our status map for details.

 Some Oregon beaches are protected nesting grounds for a small shorebird called the western snowy plover.
 During nesting season (March 15- Sept.
 15), hikers on protected beaches must walk on wet sand.
 Also prohibited: dogs (even on a leash), camping and beach fires.
 Watch for signs.
 Visit oregon.gov/plovers for maps and more information.

 All closures and alerts on sections of trail that pass through state parks are posted in Special Notices.
 You will need to know the name of the park the trail passes through (labeled on our maps, above).
 Some sections pass through public lands operated by the U.S. Forest Service — check fs.usda.gov for information and closures on these sections.

 The OCT Action Plan is a cooperative effort to guide improvements, maintenance, and management of the OCT.
 Learn more about the project and how to get involved in our winter 2021/2022 newsletter.